Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.wrapLogMessage (boolean): Whether to wrap the log message or not.

+- turboConsoleLog.lineBreak (boolean): Printing the variable in the next line after the log message (default is `yes` ).

 - turboConsoleLog.logMessagePrefix (string): The prefix of the log message (default one is 🚀 ).

 - turboConsoleLog.logMessageSuffix (string): The suffix of the log message (default one is `:` ).